thomasWeise/databases/README.md

 The book itself can be downloaded as pdf at <https://thomasweise.github.io/databases/databases.pdf>.

 ### 2.2.
+Questions and Exercises / Fragen und Übungen
+At <https://thomasweise.github.io/databasesQuestions/databasesQuestions.pdf>, we provide a list of questions and exercises that you can use to test your knowledge on databases.
+The questions are both in English and German language.

+Bei <https://thomasweise.github.io/databasesQuestions/databasesQuestions.pdf> stellen wir eine Liste von Fragen und Übungen zur Verfügung, die Sie verwenden können, um Ihre Datenbanken-Fähigkeiten zu testen.
+Die Fragen sind sowohl in Englisch als auch in Deutsch geschrieben.

+### 2.3.
 Die Slides in Deutsch  &mdash; The Slides in German Language
 The slides in German language can be found at <https://thomasweise.github.io/databasesSlidesDE> and are listed here:

 1. [Organisation](https://thomasweise.github.io/databasesSlidesDE/01_organisation.pdf)